flu; influenza; cold; epidemic; pandemic; immunise; immunisation; vaccine; vaccination; immunization; reye's; reye; syndrome; bird; swine ;

 - Several times a century, the viruses change a lot and cause a very large number of people worldwide to become unwell (this is called a pandemic).
 In 1918-1919, an estimated 40 to 50 million people died from influenza.
 Other pandemics occurred in 1957-1958 and 1968-1969 and 2009 ('Swine flu').

-For more information about influenza, including symptoms and prevention of the spread of influenza have a look at the Department of Health (South Australia) fact sheet 'Influenza: Seasonal, Pandemic and Avian Influenza'.
+For more information about influenza, including symptoms and prevention of the spread of influenza have a look at the SA Health fact sheet 'Influenza: Seasonal, Pandemic and Avian Influenza'.

 What you can do